Thanamin/go-api/README.md

 # Go API - Hospital Management System

-A Go-based RESTful API for hospital management system built with Clean Architecture principles.
+A Go-based RESTful API for a hospital management system built with Clean Architecture principles.

+I started this project as my first serious attempt at building a Go API.
+Since I’m still new to Go, I may make mistakes along the way.
+I also used AI to help generate certain parts of the code, but the main goal of this project is to learn the language properly, understand best practices, and eventually create a reusable template for future Go projects.

+If you have any suggestions or see areas for improvement, I’d really appreciate the feedback.
+My background is mainly in TypeScript, so this project is an important step for me to level up my skills in Go

 ## 🚀 Tech Stack